accounting icon

 Limitations of the Accounts Receivables Turnover Ratio

 Like any business metric, there is a limit to the usefulness of the AR turnover ratio.
-It’s critical that the number is used within the context of the industry.
-For example, collecting on office supplies is a lot easier than collecting on a surgical procedure or mortgage payment.
+The number must be used within the context of the industry.
+For example, collecting a payment for office supplies is much easier than collecting receivables on a surgical procedure or mortgage payment.

 Additionally, some businesses have a higher cash ratio than others, like comparing a grocery store to a dentist’s office.
 Therefore, the accounts receivable turnover ratio is not always a good indicator of how well a store is managed.

-In general, an AR turnover ratio is accurate at highlighting customer payment trends in that industry.
-However, it can never accurately portray who your best customers are since things can happen unexpectedly (i.e. bankruptcy, competition, etc.).
+Generally, an AR turnover ratio accurately highlights customer payment trends in that industry.
+However, it can never accurately portray who your best customers are since things can happen unexpectedly (i.e., bankruptcy, competition, etc.).

-It should also be noted, any business model that is cyclical or subscription-based may also have a slightly skewed ratio.
-That’s because the start and endpoint of the accounts receivable average can change quickly, affecting the ultimate receivable balance.
+It should also be noted that any business model that is cyclical or subscription-based may also have a slightly skewed ratio.
+That’s because the start and end points of the accounts receivable average can change quickly, affecting the ultimate accounts receivable balance.

 Tips for Improving Your Accounts Receivable (AR) Turnover Ratio